nodejs/node/doc/api/http.markdown

 ### server.listen(port[, hostname][, backlog][, callback])

-Begin accepting connections on the specified port and hostname.
-If the hostname is omitted, the server will accept connections directed to any IPv4 address (`INADDR_ANY`).
+Begin accepting connections on the specified `port` and `hostname`.
+If the `hostname` is omitted, the server will accept connections on any IPv6 address (`::`) when IPv6 is available, or any IPv4 address (`0.0.0.0`) otherwise.
+A port value of zero will assign a random port.

 To listen to a unix socket, supply a filename instead of port and hostname.